ampatha/GCD_Course_Project/README.md

 setwd( "E:/CourseraCourses/DS/GCD/WorkDir/CourseAssgn/UCI HAR Dataset") you can edit this line and uncomment it if you do not want to change working directory manually each time

-## Code Desctription:
-Code Consists of initialisation and 5 parts as described below:
-### Initialisation:
- loads dplyr package.

-### Part1:Read Files and Correct Column Names:
-  At this part data files and information files are read to memory and column labels of data are changed according to the information on information Lookups
-  This part also sattisfies  Requirement 4 by replacing the Column Names "Appropriately label the data set with descriptive variable names."

-### Part 2: Combine Files and Merge Test & Train Data:
- At this part of the code data read on Part one is merged to create one tidy dataset.
- This Part also sattisfies Requirement 1 "Merge the training and the test sets to create one data set"

-### Part 3: Create subset of Merged Dataset with only mean and stdev measurements and ID's
- At this part a subset of the data is created via grepping the column names of ID's and Mean and std Measurements.
- Result of this part sattisfies Requirement 2(Extract only the measurements on the mean and standard deviation for each measurement)

-### Part 4: Label activityID column as a factor
- ActivityID column gets converted to a factor whose levels and labels are taken from activity_labels.txt Req 3 is accomplished via Part 4 "Use descriptive activity names to name the activities in the data set"

-### Part 5: Calculate means of all columns by ID's and dump to file:
-  Averages of the Measurements by ID's are calculated and stored to tidy_subset_average.txt file in the working directory.This Part sattisfies Req 5 "From the data set in step 4, create a second, independent tidy data set with the  average of each variable for each activity and each subject"